J0EK3R/fhem-rainbird/README.md

 This module communicates directly with the WiFi module - it does not support the cloud.
 The communication of this FHEM module competes with the communication of the app - maybe the app signals a communication error.

+This perl code is ported from project https://github.com/jbarrancos/pyrainbird.

 ## Define

     define <name> RainbirdControler <host>

+The RainbirdControler device is created in the room "Rainbird".
+If autocreate is enabled the zones of your system are recognized automatically and created in FHEM.

 ### Example:

     define RainbirdControler RainbirdControler rainbird.fritz.box

-The RainbirdControler device is created in the room "Rainbird".
-If autocreate is enabled the zones of your system are recognized automatically and created in FHEM.

 ## Readings
     currentDate - current internal date of the controler